Susllike/Twitter_Unretweeter/README.md

 Note #1: You need to have an existing Twitter API project, otherwise this code will not function; any API access will work (either v1.1 or v2)

 Note #2: the config.ini file in this repo is simply a placeholder for you to put your own keys into from your Twitter API project; it does not contain anything from my own project for obvious security reasons.
+There is also a place to put your username in; also important for the code to work.